mariohernandez/mariohernandezio/src/blog/responsive-images-image-styles.md

 ## Image styles effects

 Image styles effects are the rules you set on each image.
-Rules such as cropping, sizing and scaling of images is how we determine how to render the images in our site.
+Rules such as cropping, sizing, saturating, rotating, and scaling of images is how we determine how to render the images in our site.
 In most cases, you want to let content creators of your site upload images that are as big as possible.
 Doing so will allow you to use the images in your library in any use case.
 It is perfectly okay to scale your images down thorugh the use of image styles, but it is not recommended to scale images up.
 Doing so will result in blurry or pixelated images.
 This is why is better to upload large images.
 But you may be thinking, if I upload super large images, this will affect the performance of my site.
 It will if you are rendering the original images, but since we are using image styles, our super large images get resized to smaller images.

 Image styles effects can vary from image style to image style.
-For example, some image styles will require images to be scaled down, than cropped.
-Other image styles will require images to be resized than cropped it and others may just need for images to be resized to specific size.
+For example, some image styles will require images to be scaled down, then cropped.
+Other image styles will require images to be resized then cropped and others may just need for images to be resized to specific size.
 All these actions are called "Effects" in image styles.
 The effects you apply to your image styles will depend on the end goal for rendering the images.
-Let's do a quick demo of creating image styles and applying effects to them.
+Let's do a quick demo of creating one image styles then applying effects to it.

 ## Hands-on demo